 More About Us

-Since our inception in 1979, the Computer Science Department at Brown has forged a path of innovative information technology research and teaching at both the undergraduate and graduate levels.
-From our modest beginnings as an interest group within the Divisions of Applied Mathematics and Engineering in the 1960s to its current stature as one of the nation's leading computer science programs, the Computer Science Department has continuously produced prominent contributors in the field, at both the undergraduate and graduate levels.
+Since our inception in 1979, Brown CS has forged a path of innovative information technology research and teaching at both the undergraduate and graduate levels.
+From our modest beginnings as an interest group within the Divisions of Applied Mathematics and Engineering in the 1960s to our current stature as one of the nation's leading computer science programs, we've continuously produced prominent contributors in the field at both the undergraduate and graduate levels.

 We are a diverse community of scholars engaged in all aspects of research, teaching and mentoring in computer science and its related interdisciplinary disciplines.
 Realizing the importance of computing and algorithmic thinking in so many scientific, social and technological endeavors, we collaborate extensively with colleagues in archaeology, applied mathematics, biology, cognitive and linguistic sciences, economics, engineering, mathematics, medicine, physics and neuroscience.